Physical and archaeology: modern detection tools

 • LiDAR: revolutionary technique for detecting hidden remains.

-• Satellite imagery and aerial remote sensing to locate archaeological sites.
+• Satellite imagery and airborne remote sensing to locate archaeological sites.

 • Use of radiometric dating methods to establish the age of artifacts.